jamatali/C-C-Journey/README.md

 So, a class is a template for objects, and an object is an instance of a class.

 When the individual objects are created, they inherit all the variables and functions from the class.

+A class is a user-defined data type that we can use in our program, and it works as an object constructor, or a "blueprint" for creating objects.